What we believe

 We believe humility is not simply a character trait to be developed, it is the by-product of being with Jesus.
 Thus, we strive to stay close to Him.

-Competition distracts and divides in a city where a thousand gospel-centered churches could emerge tomorrow and there still would be a need for more.
+Competition distracts and divides in cities where a thousand gospel-centered churches could emerge tomorrow and there would still be a need for more.